 Things rapidly deteriorated from that point.
 Luckily our week was almost up.
 Mark and his wife began furtive preparations for home while Amy watched over me.
 I just wanted to walk around the resort and connect with every possible person in my vicinity.
 Mark and Amy were worried I wouldn’t be permitted on the flight if I was acting too manic, so Amy and I went to the medical clinic where a very kind and gentle doctor, while holding my hand, shot a huge syringe of tranquilizer into each cheek of my ass.
 Amy said that it was enough tranquilizer to drop a horse.
 But guess what, I was still manic with no tranquility in sight.
 I popped off the bed like the Energizer bunny.
 By the time we got to the airport though, I was much more calm but still no sleep.
 I should have been slumped over, drooling, in deep sleep.

 Now, I was taking the hands of total strangers, gazing deeply into their eyes and telling them all about their lives and how to improve it.
 Funnily enough, people seemed to really want to hear what I was saying to them.
 It was bizarre.
 One man told me I was the most honest person he had ever spoken to.
 Meanwhile, my brother Mark was running around trying to keep me safe and to act normal so that the airline people would allow me to fly.
 I, of course, was oblivious by this point.

-The stress of a kitchen renovation then subsequent bronchitis throws me into a psychotic episode while in Cuba…
+The stress of a large home renovation then subsequent bronchitis throws me into a bipolar episode…

 I had my Birkenstocks and SmartWools on and with my big-ass undies peeking out of my johnny coat, I saw my chance to escape.
 Out the psych ward’s normally locked door I slipped, down the hall and through the big front doors.
 I was running home.
 It was a dark, -20, winter night but if I could just run the 15 k home, all would be well…